christian-schlichtherle/fun-io/README.md

 `"Hello world!"` to JSON, then compress the result using the GZIP format, then encrypt the result using the cipher returned from a call to `ciphers.apply(true)` and finally save the result to the file `hello-world.gz.cipher`.

+Again, note that the `store` and `connectedCodec` objects are virtually stateless, and hence reusable.

 ## Modules

 Fun I/O has a modular architecture, providing the following modules: